Learning Large Graph Property Prediction via Graph Segment Training: Implementation Details

 \subsection{Missing Algorithm}

 We follow GraphGym~\citep{you2020design} to represent design spaces of GNN as (message passing layer type, number of pre-process layers, number of message passing layers, number of post-process layers, activation, aggregation).
 Our code is implemented in PyTorch~\citep{paszke2017automatic}.
-We will make source code public at the time of publication.

 \xhdr{Implementation details for MalNet-Large} We consider three model variations for the MalNet-Large dataset.
 Please refer to their hyperparameters in Table~\ref{tab:malnet_config}.
 We use Adam optimizer~\citep{kingma2014adam} with the base learning rate of 0.01 for GCN and SAGE.
 For GraphGPS, we use AdamW optimizer~\citep{loshchilov2017decoupled} with the cosine scheduler and the base learning rate of 0.0005.
 We use L2 regularization with a weight decay of 1e-4.
 We train for 600 epochs until convergence.
 For Prediction Head Finetuning, we finetune for another 100 epochs.
 We limit the maximum segment size to 5,000 nodes, and use a keep probability $p=0.5$ if not otherwise specified.
 We train with CrossEntropy loss.